Antenna types: Traveling wave antenna

 Consists of a wire in the shape of a helix mounted above or in front of a reflecting screen (⸠ꕊ) whose total coiled length is on the order of at least one wavelength.
 Out of the open end of the helix, the antenna radiates a beam of circularly polarized waves, with a typical gain of 15 dBi.
 It is used at VHF and UHF frequencies where antenna sizes are feasible.
 Often used for satellite communication, which uses circular polarization because it is insensitive to the relative rotation on the beam axis.
 (Note: When a helical antenna has about 10 or more turns, with each turn near a full wavelength in circumference, then it is a "long helix" and its electrical operation is similar to a traveling-wave antenna.
 If it only has a few turns (or just one) and all the turns' totaled circumference is about one wavelength, or just a few wavelengths, then it is a "short helix" and operates electrically similar to some kind of large loop antenna.)

 Not to be confused with a "rubber ducky" antenna (normal mode helix), which is much smaller.

 Other antenna types

-The following are some antenna types that don't comfortably fit into any of the simplified types listed above.
+The following are some antenna types that don't comfortably fit into any of the types listed above.

-Note that although it might well seem like a joke to describe antennas that are laid down on the ground (or even buried in it!) instead of put up high in the air, they actually do work, although with limits.
+Note that although it might well seem like a joke to describe antennas that are laid down on the ground (or even buried in it!) instead of put up high in the air, they actually do work, although with some limitations.